Saianiruthm/pandasproject2/README.md

 - Normalizes numerical columns for better analysis.
 - Derives insights from the data, such as summary statistics, correlations, and visualizations.
 - Displays these insights in the console.
+- Derives visualisations from the data.
+- Saves them in the same directory as `index.py`.
+Note: Since I have imported all from `insights.py` in `index.py`, functions that are defined and declared inside `insights.py` will also run while running `index.py`

 ### File Structure

 ```
-- index.py: Python script for data preprocessing and analysis.
+- insights.py: Python script for data preprocessing and analysis.
+- index.py: Python script for data visualisations.
 - weatherHistory.csv: Dataset containing weather history information.
 - README.md: Documentation for the repository.
 ```